diegonetto/generator-ionic/README.md

 grunt platform:add:ios
 grunt emulate:ios
 ```
-You may have realized that when the Grunt build process is run, it also triggers the Cordova build system as well, so you end up with a beautifully packaged mobile app in a single command.
+You may have realized that when the Grunt build process is run, it triggers the Cordova build system as well, so you end up with a beautifully packaged mobile app in a single command.

 Congratulations - You're now up and running with the gorgeous Ionic Framework powered by an intelligent workflow and sophisticated build system!